-Flooding in California is not only caused by hard rains.
-On a sunny day in 2004 a levee in the Sacramento-San Joaquin Delta crumbled and sent surging river water into Upper and Lower Jones Tract west of Stockton.
-Total costs related to the levee break were estimated at about $90 million, including millions of dollars in direct flood fighting and levee-repair costs, and millions more in losses of crops and property.
+The Delta is particularly vulnerable to flooding because of its aging, insufficient levees.
+On a sunny day in 2004, a levee crumbled and sent surging river water into Upper and Lower Jones Tract west of Stockton, causing $90 million in damages, including millions of dollars in direct flood-fighting and levee-repair costs and millions more in losses of crops and property.

 Upstream dams have done much to reduce flooding risks in California, but whether downstream levees can provide adequate protection in some areas is a big concern.
-These concerns deepened in 2005, after the destruction of New Orleans by Hurricane Katrina brought new attention to levees throughout the United States, including California.
+These concerns deepened in 2005 after the destruction of New Orleans by Hurricane Katrina brought new attention to levees throughout the United States, including California.

 Flood management is inextricably intertwined with politics, economics and values.
 Meanwhile, historic floodplains have been heavily developed for agricultural, commercial and residential use.